Volcan4436/breeze-scripts/README.md

 Q. Are there more scripts outside this repository?

 A. Yes there are more community made Scripts in the Scripts Forum Channel in the Breeze Official Discord.

-Link: https://discord.gg/Ux66rpQ9ZP (warning: this link may break at any time if it stops working make an issue request and I will attempt to replace it)
+You can join the Breeze Official Discord at https://discord.gg/Ux66rpQ9ZP.

 Q. Are Scripts Safe? do they contain malware?